The Royal Hotel closed in March 2018 in need of total refurbishment.

 Our Opinion of the Planning Application

-Having reviewed the current application, the FOABG Committee have a number of concerns and will be submitting the following response:
+Having reviewed the current application, the FOABG Committee had a number of concerns and submitted the following response:

 ‘The following comments are submitted on behalf of the Committee of the Friends of Ashby Bath Grounds: